adamjmurray/cosy/README.md

 Optionally, if you want to use OSC support, you will also need to:

 	gem install osc

+Optionally, if you want to use the <a href="http://github.com/jvoorhis/gamelan">Gamelan</a> scheduler you also need:

+	gem install gamelan

 ## Running Cosy ##